hpcaitech/Elixir/README.md

 ### Hardware Performance Profiling

 See the folder `profile`.
-You can profile the aggregate bandwidth of GPU-CPU communications and the aggreagte velocity of Adam optimizers.
+You can profile the aggregate bandwidth of GPU-CPU communications and the aggregate velocity of Adam optimizers.

 ## Examples